-As school leaders are increasingly being held accountable for a diverse set of school-wide results, the impact of their leadership on student learning has become even more important: in fact, research shows that "leadership is second only to classroom instruction among all school-related factors that contribute to what students learn at school" (Leithwood 2004).
+This requires the impact of their leadership on student learning to become even more important: in fact, research shows that "leadership is second only to classroom instruction among all school-related factors that contribute to what students learn at school" (Leithwood 2004).
 As research continues to show the impact of a strong school leader on student achievement, school climate, and teacher retention, the need for principals to have access to ongoing, high-quality professional development becomes more urgent.
 Historically, however, professional development for school leaders has been limited to workshops and trainings focused on administrative, operational, and compliance issues.
-School leaders rarely receive the type of personalized, ongoing, job-embedded leadership coaching that is most effective.
+School leaders rarely receive the type of personalized, ongoing, job-embedded leadership coaching that is most effective in supporting effective strategic planning and stakeholder involvement.

 What We Believe: